Kyriakos Pierrakakis: Early life and education

+In 2014, he married civil engineer Dimitra Moustakatou, with whom he had three children: Stefanos and twins Panagiota and Aikaterini.

+Pierrakakis speaks Greek, English, and French.

 Political career

-In 2009 Pierrakakis returned to Greece heading Youth Foundation as president and working on issues dealing with youth entrepreneurship.
-He also served as an advisor to Anna Diamantopoulou at the Ministry of Economy and Development.
+After returning to Greece, he served as president of the Youth Institute, where he was actively involved in youth entrepreneurship issues.
+He also served as an advisor to then-Minister Anna Diamantopoulou at the Ministry of Development.

-Since 2015 Pierrakakis served as Director of Research at Dianeosis, an independent non-profit think tank.
+From 2015 to 2019, he served as research director of the independent, non-profit research organization "diaNEOsis", an independent non-profit non-partisan think tank.
 Pierrakakis produced an array of research papers with a strong focus on economic growth and understanding the prevailing perceptions and beliefs among Greeks.